 Power companies warned that many areas will be without power for three or four days, and some as long as 10 days, depending on location and type of damage.
 Some utilities declined to give a time line for repairs yet.

-“We do expect to complete our damage assessment today,” said William Quinlan, senior vice president of emergency preparedness for Northeast Utilities (NU)’ Connecticut Light & Power, at a press conference this morning.
+“We do expect to complete our damage assessment today,” said William Quinlan, senior vice president of emergency preparedness for Northeast Utilities (NU:US)’ Connecticut Light & Power, at a press conference this morning.
 “Hopefully tomorrow morning we’ll be able to communicate out our first global restoration projection.”

 Con Edison cut power to an additional 160,000 customers yesterday in Brooklyn and Staten Island because of “problems on high-voltage systems.”
 The utility reported 624,358 New York City customers without power at 12:45 p.m. today, and another 176,861 in Westchester County north of the city.